What Is Domestic Violence

 Physical, Sexual, Emotional, Verbal, Financial, Economic

-It can include punching, hitting, slapping, kicking, strangling, or physically restraining a partner against their will.
+Involves hitting, slapping, kicking, strangling, or restraining a partner against their will.

 Personal Safety Plan

-• Are you able to confide in a trusted source — a friend, family member, or neighbor?
+• Do you have a trusted friend, family member, or neighbor to confide in?

-• Is it possible to avoid areas or locations that make you feel unsafe?
+• Can you avoid places that make you feel unsafe?

-• Where in your neighborhood could you go during an emergency?
+• Where can you go in an emergency?

-• Do your children know where to go in case they witness violence?
+• If you have children, do they know where to go if they witness violence?

-• Do you need to have a safety plan in place for work or school?
+• Do you need a safety plan for work or school?

-• Is your safety plan stored on a computer or smartphone?
+• Is your safety plan securely stored on a computer or smartphone?